ArturWincenciak/NTeoTestBuildeR/README.md

 # NTeoTestBuildeR

 The repository was created for the talk I gave at the Krakow .NET Developers Group.
 The meeting took place on 17 April 2024 at 18:00 in the HEVRE club.
-For more details, check out our [Meetup Event](https://www.meetup.com/pl-PL/kgd-net/events/300191480/).
+For more details, check out our [KGD .NET Meetup Event](https://www.meetup.com/pl-PL/kgd-net/events/300191480/).

 _Stay tuned for the link to the recording of this presentation on our YouTube channel, coming soon._